Commercial interior; retail store front

 SELECT PROjeCT FEATURES

 The existing store had a very utilitarian feel to it.
-After covering all the woods with reclaimed wood, we wanted to create a checkout counter that paid homage to the crafts people who spent countless hours crafting their beautiful pewter products on old, wooden, work benches.
+After covering most of the walls with reclaimed wood, we wanted to create a checkout counter that paid homage to the craftspeople who spent countless hours crafting their beautiful pewter products on old, wooden work benches.
 While the back side is highly functional with drawers and shelves for the store employees to use, we designed the front of the counter to look like an antique work bench that included false drawers, shelves to display pewter products, and a zinc top with a custom patina finish.

 We felt that what set Danforth Pewter’s products apart from most other items that are sold in stores is the history and story behind each one of them.
 Each piece is individually hand crafted.
 We loved how the pieces looked set against the tools that used to be used to create them, and tried to incorporate these in as many place as we could.
 They offered a great opportunity for staging, while communicating the story behind the brand.

-We introduced antique work benches throughout the space that Danforth Pewter could use to merchandise.
+We introduced antique work benches throughout the space that Danforth Pewter could use to highlight products on.
 We also used metal in as many places as possible.
-This provided a great opportunity to use magnets to merchandize smaller items, such as earring and key drains.
+This provided a great opportunity to use magnets to merchandise smaller items, such as earrings and key rings.
 It provided an incredible amount of flexibility, as you could easily move them around to accommodate many different layouts and designs.

 For the blade sign that hung on the outside of the building, we wanted to again try to communicate Danforth’s story to the people that were walking by.
-We spread open and antique caliper, one that workers used to use when handling hot metal.
+We spread open an antique caliper, one that workers used to use when handling hot metal.
 We then welded a metal cutout of the Danforth logo to the inside of the caliper, highlighting the close association between the Danforth products and the process that creates them.